 I’m in it, and I won’t lie: it’s tough to watch your teen endure heartbreak.

 As a boy mom, I’m sharing 14 things to support your son who is roughly dumped by a girlfriend (works vice versa too).

 Motherhood is always changing, and as I’ve I witnessed mean breakups, my mama bear horns surfaced in ways I never anticipated.
 It’s always been a worry of mine that other boys would be mean to my boys, so call me naïve, but I didn’t see the harsh girlfriend dumping coming.
-I had to brainstorm ideas to help and I’m hoping these tips will help you when you encounter this situation with your own child.
+I had to brainstorm ideas to help my teenager cope with his emotions, and I’m hoping these tips will help you when you encounter this situation with your own child.